tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 class: center, middle

-### _The web is for everyone and collectively we hold the power to change it.
+### _The web is for everyone, and collectively we hold the power to change it.
 It won’t be easy.
 But if we dream a little and work a lot, we can get the web we want._

 ## Sir Tim Berners-Lee

 ???
-I will leave you with the words of Sir Tim Berners Lee on the 30th aniversary of the Web last month.
+I will leave you with the words of Sir Tim Berners Lee,

+ on the 30th aniversary of the Web last month.

-The web is for anyone and collectively we hold the power to change it.
+The web is for everyone, and collectively we hold the power to change it.

 It won't be easy.